isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

         * The offer will be considered for users that match the "Gold Loyalty Customers" decision rule only.
         * The offer will be presented only once per user.

 1. Once eligibility rules and constraints have been defined, a summary of the offer properties displays.
-If everything is configured properly and your offer is ready to be presented to customers, click **[!UICONTROL Finish]**, then select **[!UICONTROL Save and approve]**.
+If everything is configured properly and your offer is ready to be presented to users, click **[!UICONTROL Finish]**, then select **[!UICONTROL Save and approve]**.

     You can also save the offer as a draft, in order to edit and approve it later on.